 A well designed website can be of use to a larger audience than the practice's local community.
 Larger sites can offer a library of online articles related to alternative medicine in general and the health professional's discipline in particular.
 As you are building your site, keep in mind that search engines favor sites with regularly updated, relevant material.
 By periodically putting up new information or news articles related to your practice, you can help your health domain receive better ranking within search engines.

 A number of alternative medicine sites sell products related to the health discipline, allowing the practice to extend beyond its geographic limits.
 A chiropractic clinic might offer braces, vitamin supplements, and other general products designed for healthy bones.
 A massage therapist could offer oils, books, and instructional videos.
 Health professionals who don't wish to run online stores can make affiliate deals with product suppliers they trust to link to their sites.

 Alternative medicine practices don't need to restrict websites to contact information and office hours.
 A good health website educates its visitors and benefits both the alternative medicine professional and his patients.

 Promoting the Small Medical Practice: 10 Steps to Health Domain Success

 Small medical practices can promote themselves effectively online, increasing local awareness and bringing in more patients.
 Smaller medical practices don't need a widespread audience as long as they can reach online users in their local community.
 The following are ten steps that can help a small medical practice bring in more patients

 - Local Keywords

 Small practices should include local names among the keywords they target.
 A small site cannot compete with larger sites for the same medical keywords.
-A health domain will perform much better in search engine rankings when those same keywords are combined with the name of the local town or district.
+A website will perform much better in search engine rankings when those same keywords are combined with the name of the local town or district.